OPINION NO. 08-01

 Issue: What are the ethical implications of federal funding reductions and practice restrictions to Utah Legal Services lawyers?

+Opinion: A Utah Legal Services lawyer must give all clients adequate notice of legislative changes and the effect they will have on a client’s representation.
+Funding reductions and practice restrictions may necessitate withdrawal from pending matters and intake restrictions on new matters.
+The attorney must make reasonable efforts to arrange for substitution of lawyers to handle pending matters, such as referring them to the Utah State Bar’s statewide pro bono coordinator.
 Analysis: Congress has imposed dramatic funding cutbacks and imposed certain practice restrictions as part of the fiscal-year 1996 appropriations bill signed into law on April 25, 1996.
 Some of the practice restrictions are: a ban on advocacy before legislative or administrative rule-making bodies; a ban on initiating, participating or engaging in new class actions; a ban on collecting attorney fees; a ban on welfare reform litigation; a ban on abortion representation; a ban on prisoner representation; a ban on representation of certain aliens; and a requirement to make pre-litigation disclosures.